Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 The Combination of Memecoin and Attention Economy

 Qiao: In fact, attention assets are not a new concept; they have appeared in multiple market cycles.
-For example, in the early days, colored coins on Bitcoin can be seen as a form of attention asset.
+For example, in the early days, colored coins on Bitcoin could be seen as a form of attention asset.
 Similar ideas have existed for over a decade.
-In the last market cycle, NFTs became mainstream, which are essentially also attention assets.
+In the last market cycle, NFTs became mainstream, which are essentially attention assets as well.
 And now, we are witnessing the rise of memecoins.
-Although these tokens have different names, they are essentially all attention assets, just in different forms.
-Unless a new type of token emerges in the next cycle to carry attention, I believe the popularity of memecoins will continue.
+Although these tokens have different names, they are essentially all attention assets, just manifested differently.
+Unless a new form of token emerges in the next cycle to carry attention, I believe the popularity of memecoins will continue.

 Richard: We are very optimistic about the future of attention assets, which is also the core idea behind building the Vector platform.
-We have observed the development trend from NFTs to memecoins; these tokens reflect the market's emotions and states.
-They perform well in bull markets, but in bear markets, they may be more susceptible to market fluctuations than those based on Real World Assets (RWAs).
+We have observed the trend from NFTs to memecoins; these tokens reflect market sentiment and state.
+They perform well in bull markets, but in bear markets, they may be more susceptible to market fluctuations than those based on real-world assets (RWAs).
 Iljia:

-It's indeed interesting.
+It is indeed interesting.
 When we try to push a new idea to the market, we often apply old models or product logic to it.
-I can't recall the name of this phenomenon, but it highlights a problem: people still tend to view the crypto industry as a financial industry.
+I can't recall the name of this phenomenon, but it highlights an issue: people still tend to view the crypto industry as a financial industry.
 While crypto is indeed closely related to finance, its potential goes far beyond that.
 Crypto is actually a manifestation of the attention economy and can even be seen as a new form of advertising.
-But many people have not fully grasped this yet.
+But many people have not fully understood this yet.

-I believe there are two very exciting types of products worth exploring in the crypto space.
-The first type is stablecoin products designed for developing countries, which can address real economic issues and have significant social implications.
-The second type is some extreme long-tail products, such as attention assets with a lifecycle of only 13 seconds.
+I believe there are two very exciting product categories worth exploring in the crypto space.
+The first category is stablecoin products designed for developing countries, which can solve real economic problems and have significant social implications.
+The second category consists of some extreme long-tail products, such as attention assets with a lifecycle of only 13 seconds.
 These products may seem crazy, but they are full of innovative potential.
 In contrast, traditional products that tokenize equity on the blockchain do not seem as appealing to me.
 Because this is not a breakthrough innovation that can bring a tenfold improvement.
 In my view, the most successful companies in the future will emerge in these two extreme areas.

-Imran: How is the current scale development of Vector?
-I noticed that your trading volume has surpassed $1 billion.
+Imran: How is the scale development of Vector currently?
+I noticed that your trading volume has surpassed one billion dollars.

-Specifically, at present, we have 20,000 active users, of which 5,000 are active traders, with daily trading volumes ranging from $5 million to $15 million.
-It should be emphasized that this product has just been launched for two months, and there is still much room for improvement.
+Specifically, we currently have 20,000 active users, of which 5,000 are active traders, with daily trading volumes ranging from $5 million to $15 million.
+It is important to emphasize that this product has just been launched for two months, and there is still much room for improvement.

 Qiao: And currently, the platform is still in the testing phase, right?
 Only whitelisted users can use it?**

 Iljia: Yes, currently the users are mainly whitelisted users in the testing phase.
-We hope to be more cautious when promoting the product because this is a product that relies on social dissemination.
+We hope to be more cautious in promoting the product because this is a product that relies on social dissemination.
 Users who join through friend invitations usually have more trust and are more likely to accept the product.
-The design of the invitation mechanism is to encourage users to invite their friends to join.
+The invitation mechanism is designed to encourage users to invite their friends to join.

-In addition, this approach has another benefit: since the product is not yet fully polished, when new users encounter problems during use, they can directly seek help from the friends who invited them, such as "Why can't this feature work?" or "What does this operation mean?"
+Additionally, this approach has another benefit: since the product has not been fully polished, when new users encounter problems during use, they can directly seek help from the friends who invited them, such as "Why can't this feature work?" or "What does this operation mean?"
 This "hand-holding" support can greatly enhance the user experience.
-If users are directly introduced to a product that is not yet refined, they may abandon it due to a poor experience.
+If users are directly introduced to an unrefined product, they may abandon it due to a poor experience.
 Once users give up, it is usually difficult to try again.
 Therefore, we hope to gradually optimize the user experience through this cautious promotion approach.

 Qiao's Annual Experiment Sharing